 At low speed, beat flour add salt into egg mixture.

-When oven reaches 375 degrees, put greased popover pan or greased custard cups on baking sheet into oven for exactly three minutes.
+When the oven reaches 375 degrees, put the greased popover pan or greased custard cups on the baking sheet into the oven for exactly three minutes.
 After three minutes, carefully remove from oven and pour about 3/4 cup batter into each popover or custard cup.

 Bake for one hour and remove from oven.
 Make a small slit in the top of each popover to release steam.
 Return to oven and bake for 10 more minutes.